-If you’ve been trying to receive some money through “international transfer” to your local bank in Nigeria from oversea countries like USA, Holland etc., you’ll be required to enter IBAN, Name, Name of your Bank, Address, Swift code and other personal data before the transaction can be successfully processed.
+If you’ve been trying to receive some money through “international transfer” to your local bank in Nigeria from overseas countries like the USA, Holland, etc., you’ll be required to enter IBAN, Name, Name of your Bank, Address, Swift code, and other personal data before the transaction can be successfully processed.

-Unlike inter-bank transactions in Nigeria where you only need to give your Name, Bank Name and account Number to the person hoping to send you money and you’re good to go.
-Without this swift code, you won’t be able to receive your money to your local bank in Nigeria.
+Unlike inter-bank transactions in Nigeria where you only need to give your Name, Bank Name, and Account Number to the person hoping to send you money and you’re good to go.
+Without this swift code, you won’t be able to receive your money at your local bank in Nigeria.